AntIT-1/Network-files-and-permissions/README.md

 ![image](https://github.com/AntIT-1/network-files-and-permissions/assets/141161539/47ea3665-c8b6-44f0-b90c-d0f8e06ac1f7)

 Once the user is added to the serurity group, you must log out and log back in in order for it to take effect.
+Failer to log out and back in will result to access denial of the particular folder you are trying to access.

 ![image](https://github.com/AntIT-1/network-files-and-permissions/assets/141161539/cb4cbcd1-c188-4eed-91ea-e44581e11df0)